floccusaddon/floccus/README.md

 Talk to us on [gitter](https://gitter.im/marcelklehr/floccus)! :wave:

 ## Install

-At least one browser and the floccus browser extension.

 The following sync methods are available:

 - **WebDAV**: If you have a WebDAV server at hand, like any version of nextcloud/owncloud, box.com or with any other WebDAV server, commercial or self-hosted.